OPENPAD-AI/openpadprotocol-verifiernode/README.md

 For further assistance, please refer to the project documentation or contact the development team.

-## Node Deployment Integration
+# Specification for Node Deployment Integration

 For NAAS that provide Node Deployment service, users manually perform transaction signature without going through this source.
 When launching Node, NAAS needs to call API endpoint /get-config to get Verifier Address and necessary information first.
 Then, for each user operation on the Node on onchain, it is necessary to use API endpoint **get-verifier-signature-node-enter** and **get-verifier-signature-node-exit** to retrieve the signature.
 Then, use these signatures to call the contract functions **nodeEnterWithSignature** and **nodeExitWithSignature**.

-# Implementing Node Start/Stop Verification with React
+## Implementing Node Start/Stop Verification with React

 For detailed instructions on starting and stopping the verifier node with ReactJS, please see the documentation in the `example` folder.